 No further details were given as to the woman’s alleged connection to terrorism.

-The woman's arrest was not thought to be connected to the arrest of four other people in recent months -- one in Geneva
+The woman's arrest was not thought to be connected to the arrest of four other people in recent months — one in Geneva and three in Vaud.

 The country’s precautions include tightened security at festivals and large events including this week’s Festival de la Cité in the Vaud town of Lausanne where concrete blocks have been erected across the Bessières bridge to prevent the sort of truck attack that devastated the Bastille Day celebrations in Nice last year.